Sandbach High School & Sixth Form College – September 2018

 - Overview of the acquisition, distribution, promotion and interpretation of school/student related data/targets and overseeing the examination process with support from Mrs Edwards

-- Leading on the development of ICT infra-structure including SIMS with Novus
+- Supporting Mrs J Street (with Novus) on the development of ICT infra-structure

-- Subject Mentor and SLT link for Science and English
+- Subject Mentor and SLT link for Science and English, plus PM for RJD, CAC AND RT, CB AND CB

 The Deputy Headteachers, when required, take full charge and responsibility for the running of the school.

-Deputy Headteacher (Learning and Teaching) – Mrs C A Cooke
+Deputy Headteacher (Learning, Teaching and Assessment) – Mrs C A Cooke

 Sustaining and enhancing learning and teaching

-- Overview of the leadership and development of learning and teaching (with support from Mrs N Betts) including
+- Overview of the leadership and development of learning and teaching (with support from Mrs N Betts and Ms S Frost) including:

 - Observing lessons for the purpose of evaluating T&L, including joint observations